AnthonyChristidis/GSOC-2018---Performance-Analytics-Standard-Errors-/README.md

 ```
 devtools::install_github("AnthonyChristidis/glmGammaNet")
 ```
 This issue will need to be fixed.
-In the meantime, it is recommended to download the package files from here, and to install the package via the command prompt.
+In the meantime, it is recommended to download the package files from [here](https://github.com/AnthonyChristidis/glmGammaNet), and to install the package via the command prompt.
 Here is a [link](http://web.mit.edu/insong/www/pdf/rpackage_instructions.pdf) on how to do so (see Section 3, *Building R Package with Command Line Tools*).

+* Sample Code:

 ### *EstimatorStandardError* Package

 * Repositorty Link: [*EstimatorStandardError*](https://github.com/AnthonyChristidis/EstimatorStandardError)

+* Package Details:

 ### *PerformanceAnalytics* Package

 * Repositorty Link: [*PerformanceAnalytics*](https://github.com/AnthonyChristidis/PerformanceAnalytics)

+* Package Details:

+* Sample Code: